perfana/perfana-docs/docs/administration/administration.md

 ---
 ## Users

 The `users` view lists all users known in Perfana.
-For each user it shows if they have the `admin` role and for what teams they have the `team-admin` role.
+For each user it shows if they have the `admin` role and for what teams they have the `team-member` role.
 Admin users can assign roles to users or delete users.

 Adding users can currently be done by:
 * Using an external IDP via Keycloak